Culture of the United Arab Emirates: Fiction

+The first Emirati novel, Shahenda, was written by Rashid Abdullah Al Nuaimi.

 Music, dance, and film

 A band performs the Ayyala, which is a cultural dance derived from Arab tribes sword battles.

 The United Arab Emirates is a part of the Arab khaleeji tradition.
 Yowlah, a type of music and dance also known as Al-Ayyala, has been registered by UNESCO as Intangible Cultural Heritage of Humanity in 2014.
 One of the UAE's most famous traditional singers is Mehad Hamad, who is known for singing patriotic lyrics and poems about the desert.

 Many traditional songs and dances, handed down from generation to generation, have survived to the present time.
 Young girls would dance by swinging their hair, which was traditionally worn long, and swaying their bodies.
 Men often re-enacted battles or successful hunting expeditions using a weapon dance; such as the Yowlah.

 Sports

 The Dubai Tennis Championships in 2006.

 Football is the most popular sport in the UAE.
 Emirati football clubs Al-Ain, Al-Wasl, Al Nasr, Al-Sharjah, Al-Wahda, and Shabab Al-Ahli are the most popular teams and enjoy reputations as long-time regional champions.
 The UAE national football team qualified for the FIFA World Cup in 1990 along with Egypt.
 It was the third consecutive World Cup with two Arab nations qualifying, after Kuwait and Algeria in 1982, and Iraq and Algeria again in 1986.
 The UAE also won the Arabian Gulf Cup held in Abu Dhabi in January 2007.

-Recognized by UNESCO as living human heritage, falconry has evolved into a revered sport and cultural tradition within the UAE.
-Owners of falcons place great value on their falcons, considering them to be valued family members and trusted companions.
-With an estimated 5000 falconers in the country, a community is bounded by a shared passion for this sport.
-Through events such as the International Hunting and Equestrian Exhibition (ADIHEX), the UAE government actively supports and promotes falconry, highlighting its value as a sport and a treasured heritage.The importance of falconry in the United Arab Emirates is further highlighted by the existence of specialist institutions like the Abu Dhabi Falcon Hospital.
+Falconry was inscribed as Intangible Cultural Heritage of Humanity by UNESCO in 2021.
+Falconry is also considered an important cultural tradition in the UAE.

 Inhabitants of Arab States of the Persian Gulf have enjoyed camel racing for many years, and it is considered a traditional sport.
 Formalizing camel racing was one way of maintaining its central role in UAE life.
 In the past, UAE had a reputation for exploiting South Asians as jockeys.
 However, robot jockeys are now used after strict government regulations were passed prohibiting underage jockeys from racing.

 The UAE now has no fewer than 15 race tracks across the seven emirates.
 Nad Al Sheba Racecourse, 10 kilometers outside of Dubai, Al Wathba, 30 kilometers south-east of Abu Dhabi, and Al Ain track, which is 20 kilometers west of Al Ain, are all large, well-equipped camel tracks with high-tech facilities.
 Two smaller tracks are located in Sharjah, one in Ra's al-Khaimah and one in Umm al-Qaiwain.
 Others are spread throughout the desert areas.